Lune-Technologies/lune-pfm-sdk-ios/docs/customization/localization.md

 # Localization and Strings

-If your app is already localized, the SDK would be localized as well - no configurations needed.
+If your app is already localized, the SDK would be localized as well - no configurations required.
 If your app is not localized, however, the SDK respects that and stays in English to preserve consistency and uniformity across your app.